 Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
 EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for prometryn including exposure resulting from the tolerances established by this action.
 EPA's assessment of exposures and risks associated with prometryn follows.

 A. Toxicological Profile

-In a combined chronic toxicity and carcinogenicity study in rats, effects included decreased bwt, bwt gains, and renal toxicity, exhibited as mineralized concretions.
-In a carcinogenicity study in mice, the only effect was decreased bwt gain.
-Prometryn has been classified with “evidence of non-carcinogenicity for humans” based on the lack of oncogenic effects at any dose in both rats and mice.
+Prometryn has been classified by EPA as “Group E:—Evidence of non-carcinogenicity for humans” based on the lack of oncogenic effects at any dose in both rats and mice.
 Prometryn was determined to be non-mutagenic and non-clastogenic in in vitro and in vivo genotoxicity assays.

-Specific information on the studies received and the nature of the adverse effects caused by prometryn as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document: “Prometryn: Human-Health Risk Assessment for the Proposed Uses on Snap Bean and Dill.” pp. 32-34 in docket ID number EPA-HQ-OPP-2012-0590.
+Specific information on the studies received and the nature of the adverse effects caused by prometryn as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Prometryn—Preliminary Human Health Risk Assessment for Registration Review and the Risk Assessment for the Section 3 Registration Request for a New Use on Sesame and Crop-Group Conversions” on pages 46-49 in docket ID number EPA-HQ-OPP-2016-0495.